About 120 million Americans are.

 Recovery from Surgery

-It can take about 6 months (or more) for your dental implant to fuse to your jawbone in a process called.
-Keep in mind that implants inserted into the upper jaw will need more time to heal than those inserted into the lower jaw.
+It will take several months for the implant to fuse to your jawbone.
+We call this process "osseointegration."
+In general, implants in the upper jaw need more time to heal than those in the lower jaw.

 Abutment and Crown Placement

-Once your jawbone has healed properly, you’ll need to have an abutment and crown placed over your implant.
-While it’s possible to attach the abutment to the implant during your first surgery, some people don’t like the way it juts over the gum line and choose to attach it later.
+Once your jawbone heals, we'll need to place the abutment and crown over your implant.
+It’s possible to attach the abutment to the implant during your first surgery.
+But some people prefer to attach it later as they don’t like the way it juts over the gum line.

-Once the jawbone has healed and the abutment is attached, you’ll be ready for the dental implant crown.
+Once the jawbone has healed and we attach the abutment, you’ll be ready for the dental implant crown.
 The dental crown is what gives you the look and function of a natural tooth.
-Your implant dentist will make sure that the color of your new false tooth matches surrounding teeth for a beautiful smile.
+Our dental implant dentists will make sure your crown is the correct shade to match the rest of your smile.